jackbrighton/cp-pmp-docs/pulling-pmp-content-into-cp-by-story.md

 ![search for PMP content by keyword in Core Publisher] (/img/pmp-story-search-results-in-core-publisher.png)

-7) Click on a story link to Preview it as a PMP Document.
-You can Cancel if you don't want it, or hit the Pull button to add the story as a Core Publisher story page.
+7) Click on a story link to see a short preview of the story as a PMP Document.
+You can `Cancel` if you don't want it, or hit the `Pull` button to add the story as a Core Publisher story page.

+![PMP content preview in Core Publisher] (/img/pmp-search-preview-core-publisher.png)

-8) You'll see a green box with a link to the story page.
+8) After you hit the `Pull` button you'll see a green box with a link to the story page.
 Click the link to open the page, then the Edit tab.
 You'll want to add a Category, Tag, and/or Related Program, which add the story to the category, tag, or program page.

 9) Hit Publish and you're done.

 ###Finding stories from PMP Partner websites